C. A. Rosetti: Activity after his return to country (1857)

 In May 1857, he returned to the country.
 On this occasion, the Romanian Israeli newspaper published the edition no. 7/19 June 1857, under the title Rusciuk, 11/25 May 1857, a letter from C. A. Rosetti, from which it turns out that on his return from this exile entered the country with an Ottoman embassy passport and with the help of Jews circles.
 After returning to the country, he edited the liberal-radical newspaper "Romanul" and played an important role in the ad hoc Assembly and in the election of Alexandru Ioan Cuza as ruler also of the Romanian Country.
 In the pages of the newspaper "Romanul", which appeared for almost half a century, advocated for democratic reforms, for national unity, for the country's national independence.

 He was one of the leaders of the National Liberal Party, established in 1874–1875, but in 1884, entering into conflict with Ion Brătianu, he organized a liberal dissent.
 He enthusiastically supported the proclamation of the country's independence and Romania's participation in the Russian-Turkish war of 1877–1878.
 In 1858 he founded and chaired the "Association of Printing Workers in Bucharest".
 In 1863 he founded the House of mutual help of the Romanian printers together with Walter Scarlat, Iosif Romanov, Zisu Popa, Mihalache Gălășescu and Petre Ispirescu.

 In 1861, he returned to Romania, and was elected deputy, and in 1866 was minister of public instruction.
-Between 15 and 16 July 1866, he was the temporary Prime Minister of Romania.
+Between 15 and 16 July 1866, he was the temporary Prime Minister of the United Principalities of Romania.

 He was on several occasions a minister and president of the Chamber of Deputies.
 He was part of the Charles I first government and for several months was a minister of "Public Instruction and Religious Affairs".
 He was twice mayor of the Capital.
-In the memory of the Romanian revolutionary, in Bucharest there is Piața Rosetti and C. A. Rosetti Square, where the C. A. Rosetti Monument stands.
+In the memory of the Romanian revolutionary, in Bucharest there is a C. A. Rosetti Square (Piața Rosetti), where his monument topped by a bronze statue stands.

 His literature promotes romantic adventures, pathetic and vibrant style.
 In his youth he wrote sentimental and patriotic lyrics, translated from Byron, Béranger, Lamartine, Hugo.

 In 1867 C. A. Rosetti was one of the founding members of the Romanian Literary Society, which later became the Romanian Academy.

+He was also a member of the Macedo-Romanian Cultural Society.

 He supported the deposition of Alexandru Ioan Cuza in 1866.
 He headed the Chamber of Deputies in 1877, and was Minister of the Interior between 1881 and 1882.